phifogg/now_movie/blog3_flow.md

-# Replacing scripted integration with Flow Designer
+# How to migrate from scripted integration to Integration Hub - Part 3

 This blog post is #3 in a series of posts where I show you how to migrate from a more traditionally implemented integration using scripted [web services](https://docs.servicenow.com/bundle/utah-api-reference/page/integrate/web-services/reference/r_AvailableWebServices.html) to a modern Flow and Integration Hub based one.
 In this post we will be replacing the all scripts from the scenario with low code elements of Flow Designer.